sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

     ![Edit Kyma module](images/23_2_addmodule_edit.png)

-5. Add the serverless Kyma module by selecting it.
-You will need it, when you create a Kyma function.
+5. Select the serverless Kyma module and add it.
+You will need it when you create a Kyma function.

     Click "Update".

     ![Add Serverless module](images/23_3_addserverless.png)

 6. The module will be added.
-You can see the progress in your Cluster Details home page.
+You can see the progress on your Cluster Details home page.

     ![The module will be activated](images/23_4_addmodule_unknown.png)